LTUC/amman-dotnet-401d2/curriculum/class-36/lab/README.md

-# Lab: Create an API for the Salmon Cookies Application
+# Lab 36: Create an API for the Salmon Cookies Application

 ## Overview